Abubakr17/15-112-Project/Project/README.txt

 Note: To play the multiplayer mode you will need a valid account (Andrew ID) registered on the server (86.36.46.10)

 Note: Game is optimized for Mac.
-If you are using Windows, reduce the frame rate by changing the value of game.clock.tick()
+If you are using Windows, re-adjust the player's velocity by changing the value of rightvelocity and leftvelocity in the character class.

 To play the single player mode run SinglePlayer.py